Slow Cooker Browned Butter Mashed Potatoes

 If there’s one thing everyone wants along side their Thanksgiving turkey, it’s mashed potatoes and gravy!

-These browned butter potatoes are rich, elegant, and taste like they could be served in a fancy steakhouse alongside a perfect steak from an overprice a la carte menu.
+These browned butter mashed potatoes are rich, elegant, and taste like they could be served in a fancy steakhouse alongside a perfect steak from an overprice a la carte menu.

-However, there’s nothing fancy or complicated about the way they’re prepared.
+However, there’s nothing fancy or complicated about the way they’re prepared!
 In fact, mashed potatoes don’t get any easier than when they’re make in the slow cooker.

 Whether you make them for Thanksgiving, Christmas dinner, New Year’s Eve, Easter, an anniversary night, or a just-because you wanted your carbs type of night, you just need to make them!